kitnato/neverquest/source/data/manual.md

 #### Weapons

-Weapons are the main way of fighting monsters.
+Weapons allow you to fight monsters.
 Every weapon type and class has specific modifiers, as well as various tradeoffs for wielding them.
-Taking 2 slots mean an [shield](#shields) can no longer be equipped.

 An equipped weapon's burden determines how much [stamina](#stamina) is expended whenever an attack is made.

 ##### Melee weapons

 Close-quarter combat starts the moment the monster is engaged, with either party's [attack rate](#attack-rate) determining the pace of combat.
+"2 slots" means the weapon cannot normally be wielded alongside a [shield](#shields).

 ###### One-handed

 - 1 slot
-- Medium damage
+- Low damage
-- High attack rate
+- Low attack rate
-- Low burden
+- Medium burden
 - Low purchase and crafting cost
 - Low weight

 ###### Two-handed

-Takes up both the main and [shield](#shields) slots.

-- 2 slots
+- 2 slot
 - High damage
-- Medium attack rate
+- High attack rate
 - High burden
 - High purchase and crafting cost
 - High weight